alchemistwu/microinfarcts/README.md

 # microinfarcts
-Microinfarcts is a project for loacting the real location of beads inside the brain and use ANTs to align the brain into Allen atlas.
+* Microinfarcts is a project for loacting the real location of beads inside the brain and use ANTs to align the brain into Allen atlas.
+* The reference atlas is taken from Allen Atlas organization.
+You can find reference data on google drive link attached here:(pass)
+* After downloading the reference file, you need to copy it into `atlas_reference` folder.
+* So the whole structure of the project should be:
+    * `microinfarcts/src`
+    * `microinfarcts/atlas_reference`
+    * `microinfarcts/atlas_reference/annotation.mhd`
+    * `microinfarcts/atlas_reference/annotation.raw`
+    * `microinfarcts/atlas_reference/atlasVolume.mhd`
+    * `microinfarcts/atlas_reference/atlasVolume.raw`

 ## 1. Install dependencies
  * a. `conda install pandas`